How To Start An LLC In Montana

 8. File Your BOI Report

-The last step is filing a Beneficial Ownership Information Report with a federal agency known as FinCEN.
-You’ll need to list information about your company’s beneficial owners, and, in some cases, company applicants as well.
+The last step is filing a Beneficial Ownership Information Report (BOI Report) with a federal agency known as the Financial Crimes Enforcement Network (FinCEN).
+You’ll be asked to list information about your company’s beneficial owners, and, in some cases, company applicants as well.
 You can file the report yourself online or, if you’d rather not bother with that, hire us to do it for you.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.